akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/terraform/docs/main.md

-# Purpose of main.tf in the Root Module
+# Purpose and detailed explaination of main.tf in the Root Module

 - This is the orchestrator file that:
 - Sets the AWS provider region.